wildtruc/zenvidia/README.md

 ---------------------------------------------------------------------------------------------------
 ## Know issues
-On drivers installation, the system will register the license of the installed module (NVIDIA/Dual MIT-GPL).
-When switching between module type, boot loader wont display the license of the switched module but the previous one.
-This not fatal and everything (known) is working flawlessly.
-It could be probably fixed by an initramfs update at switch time, but until users meet real problematic issues, it wont be done.

 Script doesn't provide Nvidia driver uninstall process.
 May be later, after a long long rest.

 I once meet a dkms issue on dkms install that didn't install ... nothing.
 State "unknown".
+It was hopfully fixed in v2.0.5.
-If you meet this, quick solution is to use **Update driver only (dkms)** in **Update drivers and modules** menu to fix.
+If you meet this, quick solution is to use **Update driver only (dkms)** in **Update drivers and modules**.
+Other method is to restart the PC and use in console mode the rescue command line `zenvida rebuilmd [driver version]` after disabled in grub starting menu the value `nvidia-drm.modeset=1` to `0`.

 ---------------------------------------------------------------------------------------------------
 ## Licence